TaharQa and Tunde Ra Aleem: Other works

-During the summer of 1970, the twins were working on their debut album, this album was meant to be produced by Jimi Hendrix.
-After his death, the album was shelved and the tracks meant for it remained unreleased.
-While a proper tracklist was never compiled, the songs Mojo Man and Jet Set were intended to be part of the album as highlighted in a Rolling Stone magazine interview on June 8, 1969 conducted by Jerry Hopkins.
+During the summer of 1970, the twins were working on their debut album.
+The album was meant to be produced by Hendrix.
+After Hendrix's death, the album was shelved and the tracks remained unreleased.
+While a proper tracklist was never compiled, the songs "Mojo Man" and "Jet Set" were intended to be part of the album as highlighted in a Rolling Stone magazine interview on June 8, 1969 conducted by Jerry Hopkins.

 In 2010, after Z3 Enterprises signed an agreement to distribute their unreleased music, the twins opened up their vault and began to make their past catalogue available to the public.
-While the original version of Mojo Man appeared on a posthumous Hendrix album called People, Hell and Angels in 2013, the twins' version of Mojo Man with additional vocals from Leroy Burgess was included in an animated cartoon as a part of their Urban Street Tales series.
+While the original version of "Mojo Man" appeared on a posthumous Hendrix album called People, Hell and Angels in 2013, the twins' version of "Mojo Man" with additional vocals from Burgess was included in an animated cartoon as a part of their Urban Street Tales series.

 In addition to their musical catalogue, the twins authored several books, including a joint memoir about their lives originally published in 2014.
 This auto-biography, Jimi Hendrix & The Ghetto Fighters: In Harlem World, traces the path of the twins from Harlem hustlers, to befriending Hendrix, to musical pioneers, to respected elders.
-The book is very candid in the portrayal of the many flaws and personal demons that plagued the twins throughout their lives.
-Other books include The 66 Attributes of the Nigger, Sacred Formulas – To Raise the Royal Mind and the soon to be released musical-mythology, Jimi Hendrix and the World of the Mu.
+Other books include The 66 Attributes of the Nigger, Sacred Formulas – To Raise the Royal Mind and Jimi Hendrix and the World of the Mu.